 Members of the clergy will be available to hear confessions immediately after the noon service.

-with music provided by members of St. Bartholomew's Choir
+with music provided by members of St. Bartholomew's Choir.
+Sermon by the Reverend Meredith Ward, Senior Associate Rector.

 The Great Vigil of Easter is the official beginning of the Easter season and a favorite service of many.
 Featuring the lighting of the Paschal fire, stirring stories from the Hebrew Bible, the renewal of our Baptismal Vows, and the first “Alleluia” of Easter, it is the most dramatic liturgy of the year.
 Bring bells and noisemakers or have them at the ready!
-This service will be livestreamed on our website, Facebook and YouTube.
+The Reverend Canon Stephanie Spellers, Assisting Priest, will preach, and music will be offered by the St. Bart's Singers, St. Bartholomew's Choir, and artists from Imagine Worship NYC.
+A festive reception follows.

 Free parking is available at the garage at 136 E. 51st Street.
 Voucher required.
 (Pick up a voucher from St. Bart's Central or one of our ushers.)